Real-Time State API

 Note: Prior to 17.1, a user account was used to authenticate to the real-time state API, with the username and password being passed in the request.
 Starting with 17.1, this method has been deprecated and is not available to new users.
 Instead, one or more API accounts must be created, with their client IDs and client secrets used to generate OAuth tokens.

 For users upgrading from a version prior to 17.1, the option to authenticate to the API with a user account is still available for backwards compatibility.
 However, it is highly recommended that you use the more secure OAuth method of authentication.
-If you are unable to switch to OAuth authentication, please follow the API request format described in our documentation archive.
+If you are unable to switch to OAuth authentication, please follow the API request format described in our Remote Support documentation archive.